nfischer/course-dashboard/README.md

 A simplified way of organizing all information and materials for a course

+## Archived

+**Note:** this was for a school project.
+Since that work has long-since been submitted, we've now archived the repository to make it clear we do not intend to maintain this code going forward.
+Fork this project with caution, as there are probably bugs and security issues in the project's dependency tree.

 ## Quick Start

 This will allow you to easily pre-make a sample course and test it.